pjaaaay/codelabs/README.md

 ## Installation

-1. Clone the forked repository to your local machine.
+1. Clone the repository on your local machine.

  ```sh
    https://github.com/mikemwai/codelabs.git